aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 try { /** do something */ } catch (ignore) {}
 ```

-After this proposal, you can definitely remove this unused pattern:
+After this proposal, you can remove this unused pattern:

 ```js
 try { /** do something */ } catch {}